 You won’t put anyone into a blissful trance with this type of technique.
-However it might work very well on yogi-type clients who are comfortable with partner yoga-style techniques.
+But it might work very well on yogi-type clients who are comfortable with partner yoga-style techniques.

-Using partner yoga techniques in Thai Massage depends on client type
+Using partner yoga techniques in Thai Massage depends on the client type

 Those kinds of techniques work well if you are offering Thai Massage sessions to your yoga class students, for example.
 They might love them.